 Got a few posts or sections that need fixing or updating?
-We do repairs and replacements on any style – vinyl, chain-link – whatever you have need.
+These folks do repairs and replacements on any style – vinyl, chain-link – whatever you have need.

-Ring us up and describe what your situation is.
+Ring them up and describe what your situation is.

 San Mateo County Fence Prices Near Me

 It’s hard to figure out the future cost of a project without viewing the home or property itself.
 Arranging a fast stop at your yard helps us cover that.